Sales Impact Models: Why They Matter & How to Build Them

 Ask specific questions

-As SalesFuel has shared before, asking questions is so important to sellers’ success.
+Asking questions is critical to sellers’ success.
 Even when you’ve done effective research, gaps will exist.
 This is where questions can provide important context.
 And this context is vital to crafting a sales impact model.
 Schultz recommends asking questions that:

 • Highlight specific financial information that will help you make your ROI calculation.